-Other receivables and related assets includes an amount of €962,500 paid on the promise of sale agreement signed in September 2021 to acquire the building in Ta' Xbiex.
+Advance payments are deposits made by one of the subsidiaries on renovation works being undertaken.
+In 2021, other receivables and related assets included an amount of €962,500 paid on the promise of sale agreement signed in September 2021 to acquire the building in Ta' Xbiex.

-9. Cash and cash equivalents
+10. Cash and cash equivalents